ampledata/ampledata.github.com/articles/secure_baresip.md

-TL;DR: You can implement FIPS 140-2 compliant VoIP with RFC 3711 media and RFC 4568 signaling using [baresip](http://www.creytiv.com/baresip.html).
+TL;DR: You can implement FIPS 140-2 VoIP with RFC 3711 media and RFC 4568 signaling using [baresip](http://www.creytiv.com/baresip.html).

 This article describes implementing & verifying secure VoIP using the [Baresip](http://www.creytiv.com/baresip.html) library.